Protecting Your Braces When You Play Sports

 As an athlete, nothing seems more important than playing sports.
 The excitement, the anticipation of a big game, and all the tough practices are worth it when you’re carrying that victory trophy across the field.
 Having braces while you’re an athlete may seem like a challenge, especially if you’re involved in a contact sport like football or rugby; however, we’re here to tell you that with a little extra care, you’ll be able to go into every game with confidence.

 Your smile is a valuable part of your physical appearance and should always be protected, especially if you have braces.
 If you’re an athlete, there is more risk for damage to your wires and brackets, and one small injury can do quite a bit of damage.
-That’s why protecting your smile should be a top priority for you, not only during game time, but at practice as well.
+That’s why protecting your smile should be a top priority for you, not only during the game but at practice as well.
 Protecting your braces from damage will help you to achieve that perfect smile and limit your chances of having to have your braces on for a longer period of time.
 By utilizing proper equipment, like an orthodontic mouthguard, you’ll be playing sports worry-free in no time.

-About Orthodontic Mouthguards
+Orthodontic Mouthguards for Sports

 A mouthguard is an essential piece of equipment in many sports; however, when you have braces, your regular mouthguard isn’t going to cut it.
 That’s why you’ll need an orthodontic mouthguard.
 These specialized mouthguards differ from regular sports mouthguards in a variety of ways.
 First, it doesn’t fit as snug as a regular mouthguard.
 This is because orthodontic mouthguards leave room to accommodate your brackets and the movement of your teeth.
 This type of mouthguard also isn’t as tight because you don’t want to risk it getting stuck around the brackets and becoming difficult to remove.
 Made specifically for patients with braces, an orthodontic mouthguard is generally available from your orthodontist.